Dan-Christiansen/Dan-Christiansen.github.io/pages/test.md

 ---
-layout: page
+layout: test_main
-title: About Me
+title: Test Page
 permalink: /test
-image: DC.jpg
 ---

 This is a test page